 Long-term (3-5 years):

-• Specialize in e-commerce marketing and data analytics.
+• Specialize in e-commerce and data analytics.

 Skills and Qualifications:

-• Gain proficiency in SEO and SEM.
+• Get solid with SEO and SEM.

-• Develop project management and leadership skills.
+• Build up my project management and empowerment powers.

 Action Plan